zakk-h/HarvestHope/README.md

 ```

 ### Configuration
 First, ensure you have a Google Cloud Platform (GCP) project and have created a service account with permissions to access Google Sheets.
+For instructions, see the [Service Account Setup Guide](service_account_help.md).

 The app uses SHA-256 hashes for password verification to manage user access levels.

 Create a `.streamlit/secrets.toml` file to store your Google Sheets API credentials and valid, pre-defined SHA-256 password hashes and replace the placeholders below: